-Southern California Steelhead Story is a new outdoor exhibit adjacent to Our Water Future.
+Southern California Steelhead Story is an outdoor exhibit adjacent to Our Water Future.

 This immersive exhibit communicates the history of local waterways and tells the story of the Southern California steelhead fish species and its importance in the local ecosystem.